News

 Davide Scaramuzza receives IEEE Kiyo Tomiyasu Award 2024

 Professor Davide Scaramuzza was honored to receive the IEEE Kiyo Tomiyasu Technical Field Award during the ICRA2024 conference 'for contributions to agile visual navigation of micro drones and low-latency robust perception with event cameras!'
-This is the third time this prestigious IEEE career award has gone to a roboticist since it was established over 20 years ago!

 In this interview at UZH, Davide Scaramuzza talks about what this award personally means to him and the contributions that led to it.